 - Is product-led growth the right strategy for your company?

 The importance of executing on the product side of the business has long been a primary focus for countless successful founders and notable startup advisers.
 So it may come as little surprise that one of the fastest growing trends in SaaS is a renewed focus on product—this time as the primary engine for growth.

 What is product-led growth?

 Our friends at OpenView have been leading the charge in championing product-led growth as a go-to-market strategy.
 As defined in this helpful presentation, PLG occurs in “instances when product usage serves as the primary driver of user acquisition, expansion, and retention.”
 Growth becomes tied to the value of your company’s product.
-“It’s about product being the core DNA of your company,” Hiten Shah writes.
-“So much so that the default mode for solving problems—including growth challenges—is to figure out how to use the product to address whatever issue is at hand.”

 Like most great startup trends, PLG has its massive success stories that have inspired its wider adoption.
 The rapid growth of Slack, Calendly and Dropbox have all been at least partially attributed to a product-led strategy to scale.
 In each case, a product has been offered that is easy-to-use, easy-to-share, and immediately valuable – so much so that it drives user acquisition at remarkable rates, slashes customer acquisition costs (CAC), and surges customer lifetime value (CLV).
 One of the most valuable upsides of a successful PLG strategy is the overwhelming strong unit economics that can accompany the user growth.

 As OpenView often discusses, PLG often impacts every aspect of a SaaS business.